kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-36: Ziggurat of Kauket, Inner Fane

-Accessible only from the doors on the first step of the ziggurat, this 10’-tall chamber holds the sacred cult objects of Kauket.
-Light is provided by two braziers filled with burning coals.
-The interior walls are painted an unsettling shade of yellow-green, with large symbols of Kauket everywhere: white tear drops, black and barbed spears, white worms, gaping toothless maws, etc. The centerpiece of the chamber is a stone table about 5’ tall on which are laid the holy relics of Kauket.
-These include three 8” curved fangs purported to be Kauket’s, a copper bowl with seven pure white tears of Kauket (see new magic items), a six foot spear of ebony said to be the spear of Kauket (actually just a spear +2), a set of keys (one gold and one platinum) to the Obsidian Gates (5-6D), and a replica of Kauket’s palace (located on the 497th layer of the abyss), carved out of a 3’-diameter amethyst (10,000 gp).
+* Accessible from the doors on the first step of the ziggurat, this 10’-tall chamber holds the sacred cult objects of Kauket.
+	* 2 braziers filled with burning coals light the room.
+	* The walls are painted an unsettling shade of yellow-green, with large symbols of Kauket everywhere: white tear drops, black and barbed spears, white worms, gaping toothless maws, etc.
+	* The centerpiece is a 5’ tall stone table on which are laid the holy relics of Kauket.
+		* Three 8” curved fangs purported to be Kauket’s
+		* A copper bowl with seven pure white tears of Kauket (new)
+		* A 6' spear of ebony said to be the spear of Kauket (actually just a spear +2)
+		* A set of keys (one gold and one platinum) to the Obsidian Gates (5-6D)
+		* A replica of Kauket’s palace (on the 497th layer of the abyss), carved of a 3’-diameter amethyst (10,000 gp).

+* Unalerted
-Unalerted: A small but regular stream of heqeti pilgrims filters through this chamber, stopping briefly to admire the cult objects.
-See text and stats at 10-32.
+	* A small but regular stream of heqeti pilgrims filters through this chamber, stopping briefly to admire the cult objects (text and stats at 10-32).
+* Alerted

-Alerted: If the complex is ready for intruders, a strike team of eight heqeti chosen led by the Second Tongue, Pikaressa, will be waiting here, ready to spring an ambush on any intruders who reach the first step (10-32).
+	* A strike team of 8 heqeti chosen led by the Second Tongue, Pikaressa, wait here, ready to ambush intruders who reach the first step (10-32).

 8 heqeti chosen (see new monsters), as 6th-level fighters: SZ M; AL CE; AC 5; MV 60’, 150’ swimming; HD 6; HP 45, 44, 42, 40, 39, 38, 35, 31; #AT 2; Dmg 3-12 (halberd +1), 1-6 (bite).
 Special attacks: hop; acid tongue (1-6 acid damage); +1 damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold and water/ice.
 Possessions: halberd +1.